 Gabarinza, meaning “cleared forest,” is often cited as one of Austria’s greatest red wine vineyards.
 This historic cru is perched along a promontory of magnesium-rich sandy loam with an ideal exposition facing Lake Neusidl.
 Gernot Heinrich’s parcel is planted to 60% Zweigelt, 30% Blaufrankisch and 10% Merlot and results in a multi-layered wine of equal density and subtlety.

 Pair with mushroom-crusted lamb chops, grilled pork with sundried tomatoes, or chicken cacciatore.

-Just over a decade later, the Heinrich’s were recognized with the prestigious Falstaff ”Winemaker of the Year” award.
+Gernot and Heike Heinrich founded their winery in 1990 with 2 ½ acres of vineyard purchased from Gernot”s family.
+His early work in the family winery, like most of that generation, was purely an agricultural pursuit with goals more related to quantity production.
+Gernot”s parents had wished their son would choose a different path, because unlike him, they could not see the potential for great wines to be produced from this area.
+Just over a decade later, the Heinrich”s were recognized with the prestigious Falstaff ”Winemaker of the Year” award.
 The philosophy at the winery is as transparent and pure as their wines.
 Their initial challenges were no comparison to the joy and some measure of freedom it gave Gernot & Heike to make a fresh start for the area.
 That joy and bravery still drives them both today, as they look across Lake Neusiedl to Leithaberg for their next challenge.